hicodingclub/mean-rest/src/mean-rest-angular/readme.txt

 npm run build
   A /lib directory is generated with the ts files compiled to .js files

+npm run package
+  A /dist directroy is generated.
+This uses ng-packagr to build the angular packages

 npm publish
   This will publish the package.json and /lib/*.* to npm